dart-lang/site-www/src/_guides/language/effective-dart/design.md

 simply want to state that you allow all objects, use `Object`, as you would in Java or C#.

-Using `dynamic` sends a more complex signal.
-It may mean that Dart's type system isn't sophisticated enough to represent the set of types that are allowed, or that the values are coming from interop or otherwise outside of the purview of the static type system, or that you explicitly want runtime dynamism at that point in the program.
+The type `dynamic` not only accepts all objects, but it also permits all *operations*.
+Any member access on a value of type `dynamic` is allowed at compile time, but may fail and throw an exception at runtime.
+If you want exactly that risky but flexible dynamic dispatch, then `dynamic` is the right type to use.

+Otherwise, prefer using `Object`.
+Rely on `is` checks and type promotion to ensure that the value's runtime type supports the member you want to access before you access it.

 {:.good}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (Object-vs-dynamic)"?>
 {% prettify dart tag=pre+code %}
-void log(Object object) {
-  print(object.toString());
-}

 /// Returns a Boolean representation for [arg], which must
 /// be a String or bool.
-bool convertToBool(dynamic arg) {
+bool convertToBool(Object arg) {
   if (arg is bool) return arg;
-  if (arg is String) return arg == 'true';
+  if (arg is String) return arg.toLowerCase() == 'true';
   throw ArgumentError('Cannot convert $arg to a bool.');
 }
 {% endprettify %}

+The main exception to this rule is when working with existing APIs that use `dynamic`, especially inside a generic type.
+For example, JSON objects have type `Map<String, dynamic>` and your code will thus need to accept that same type.
+Even so, when using a value from one of these APIs, it's often a good idea to cast it to a more precise type before accessing members.

 ### DO use `Future<void>` as the return type of asynchronous members that do not produce values.